Siwon-S-Kim/siwon-s-kim.github.io/_posts/2025-07-03-same-module-with-different-name.md

 Model of `pytorch` is `torch.nn.Module` object in python and so as any layer inside the model, e.g. `Linear` layer.

 ## Problem
-For sake of convenience, I defined a submodule with only purpose of returning it's child modules to the model.
+For sake of convenience, I defined a instance object of model, submodule with only purpose of returning it's child modules to the model.
 So, those child modules had two access, namely `self.submodule.child_module1` and `self.child_module1`.
 This caused problem when loading checkpoint.